scil/LaravelFly/package_config_examples/AsgardCms.md

 If you'd like to use Debugbar, please follow the steps in [Debugbar.md](Debugbar.md)

 ## Final
-All of AsgardCms services are hard to registered or booted when swoole worker is starting.
+All of AsgardCms services are hard to registered or booted when swoole worker is starting.All of them are registered and booted in each request.
 So AsgardCms can't use LaravelFly power.
-I use AsgardCms to test Laravel services.
+I use AsgardCms to make sure Laravel works fine on LaravelFly.